preciousdamisa/whatspool-frontend/README.md

 ## TODO

+- Fix the error of NaN showing when the user navigates backwards, after not finishing the quiz, and a user who finishes or didn't finish shouldn't see the WhatsPool has begun page, when they navigate backwards.
+Also the possible -1 that shows when the time is up, try to replicate it by setting the quiz duration to 600000
+- Let the Time not move in the quiz page.
 - Show "No Questions" in the questions and answers page, when there are no questions.
 - Code clean up, reuse CSS code by creating shared classes in